 How Long Will It Take to Get White Teeth with Alternative to Bleaching?

-As you can see, each of the above whitening tools provides whiter teeth across a longer time span compared to professional bleaching at a dentist’s office - see 'Teeth Whitening Pens vs Strips vs Bleaching' article - but don’t let this dissuade you, or attract you to the bleaching method (see also whether whitening strips work and whether strips are bad for your teeth).
+As you can see, each of the above whitening tools provides brighter teeth across a longer time span compared to professional bleaching at a dentist’s office - see 'Teeth Whitening Pens vs Strips vs Bleaching' article - but don’t let this dissuade you, or attract you to the bleaching method (see also whether teeth whitening strips work and whether whitening strips are bad for your teeth).

 Remember, each of those time frames assumes that you only useone of the tools perfectly.
 What happens when you combine all three, or even more?